Salaam Bombay!: Initial screening

 Before commercial release, the film premiered at the Directors' Fortnight at the Cannes Film Festival in May 1988.
 It was later screened at the Toronto International Film Festival on 13 September in 1988.

 Initial theatrical run

 In 1988, the film was released on 24 August in France, on September in India, on 7 October at the 26th New York Film Festival, on 20 December in Italy, and on 22 December in Belgium.

-Following year, the film was released on 13 January in Denmark, 2 February in Netherlands, on 10 February in Finland, on 27 April in West Germany, on 29 June in Australia, on 27 July in Argentina, on 24 September at the Cinefest Sudbury International Film Festival in Canada and 3 November in Sweden.
+The following year, the film was released on 13 January in Denmark, 2 February in Netherlands, on 10 February in Finland, on 27 April in West Germany, on 29 June in Australia, on 27 July in Argentina, on 24 September at the Cinefest Sudbury International Film Festival in Canada and 3 November in Sweden.

-In 1990, the film was released on 26 January in East Germany, on 10 March in Japan, and on 5 April in Hungary.
-Following year, the film was released on 18 January in Portugal.
+In 1990, the film was released on 26 January in East Germany, on 10 March in Japan, and on 5 April in Hungary and on 18 January 1991 in Portugal.